larryhastings/big/README.md

   linebreak (`\n`) or a carriage return (`\r`).
 (Python's "universal newlines" support should mean you won't normally see carriage returns here... unless you specifically permit them.)
-  If the file ends with a comment *without* a newline, you'll see the `open='#'` yield, followed by a yield where the text is the body of the comment, and the open, close, and change fields are all the empty string.
+  If the text being split ends with a comment *without* a newline, you'll see yield where `open` is `'#'`, followed by a slightly-strange final yield: `text` will be the body of the comment, and the `open`, `close`, and `change` fields will all be an empty string.

 See also `python_delimiters_version`.